IceHe/lib/snips/markdown/markdown-style-guide.md

 [a]
 ```

-_Rationale: while omitting `[]` works on most major implementations, it is not specified in the documentation not implemented in the original markdown._
+_Rationale: while omitting `[]` works on most major implementations,_
+_it is not specified in the documentation_
+_and not implemented in the original markdown._

 > **Definitions:**
 >
 > -   must be the last thing on the file
 > -   must be sorted alphabetically by the ID
 > -   don't enclose URLs by angle brackets
 > -   align URLs and link names as in a table
-> - link IDs use only lowercase letters. _Rationale: they are case insensitive,_
+> -   link IDs use only lowercase letters.
+>     _Rationale: they are case insensitive,_
-> - lowercase only is easier to write, and the readability gain of mixed case is not very big.
+> -   lowercase only is easier to write,
+>     and the readability gain of mixed case is not very big.

 _Good_